Harding Theater

-The Harding Theater is a historic movie theater located at 616 Divisadero Street in San Francisco, California, completed in 1926.
+The Harding Theater is a historic movie theater located at 616 Divisadero Street in San Francisco, California, completed in 1926, and closed c.
+2004.
 In 2017, the Emporium Arcade Bar opened in the space.

 History

 The Harding Theater was built in 1926 by local theater owner Samuel H. Levin who hired Reid Brothers architects.
 The theater opened April 8, 1926 with Colleen Moore starring in the first movie version of the hit musical Irene.

 As with other facilities built by the Reid Brothers, it has a capacity of between 800 and 1200 people.
 The Harding was used as a movie theater from 1926 to 1970.
 The theatrical group Lamplighters Music Theatre performed at the facility from 1961 to 1968, The Grateful Dead played the theater on 6 and 7 November 1971 (with their first performance of "Hideaway" on the 7th).

 From the mid-1970s to 2004, the theater was used as a church.
 In 2004 (approximate date), the building was purchased by developers for US$1.6 million.